 Install a mesh net around your garden to keep the deer away.
 Although not entirely invisible, these black mesh nets remain invisible from a distance.

-Install metal or wood posts around the garden and attach a black mesh net using nails or clippers
+Likewise, install metal or wood posts around the garden and attach a black mesh net using nails or clippers

 Note: The mesh net must be at least 8 feet tall to deter the big predators.